GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 > 3. You can not stop or restart VM instances in a MIG.

 ### SDRS JVM Monitoring
-The following are instructions to enable monitoring of SDRS JVM environment:
+The following are instructions to enable Stackdriver monitoring of SDRS JVM environment:
 1. Use [startup_with_monitoring.sh](./mig/scripts/startup_with_monitoring.sh) instead of [startup.sh](./mig/scripts/startup.sh) when creating the MIG using the Deployment Manager template.
-2. Set ENABLE_JMX=true (set to false by default) inside [env.txt](./mig/scripts/env.txt)
+2. Set ENABLE_JMX=true (set to false by default) inside [env.txt](./mig/scripts/env.txt).
-3. If using Stackdriver Monitoring, follow instructions to install stackdriver agent and configure JVM plugin with monitoring port (port 8086 used by default in SDRS setup) and ensure the GCE Instances service account has permissions to access Stackdriver Monitoring
+3. If using Stackdriver Monitoring, follow instructions to install stackdriver agent and configure JVM plugin with monitoring port (port 8086 used by default in SDRS setup) and ensure the GCE Instances service account has permissions to access Stackdriver Monitoring.

     > [Stackdriver Monitoring Agent Installation](https://cloud.google.com/monitoring/agent/install-agent)